uwetom/media-production-worksheets/week_14-VR-introduction/README.md

 > [!TIP]
 > You may notice that this rig does not have the helper labels, if you need these you can swap the **Complete XR Origin Set Up** for the **Complete XR Origin Set Up Variant** found in **Assets > VRTemplateAssets > Prefabs > Setup**

->[!NOTE]
-> The template uses the URP renderer.

 ## 6. Build to the headset

+before we add further complexity we want to make sure our scene builds successfully.

 There are a few important steps to building your project to a headset.
 The following video guides you through the process.
 If you have already switched your project to Android you do not need to do it again.

 [<img src="images/build_video_image.jpg">](https://uwe.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=405feefe-6503-4415-9c49-b2ff00f8a659)

 ## 7. Challenge - Create a simple scene

-We deliberately built a blank scene to test our build process for we add further complexity.

 But now that we know it works we can add some more assets